docs

 • Existing directory: if the destination folder already exists and is non-empty, the scaffolder refuses and asks for a different name.
 No clobbering.

-• pack_icon.png: included in both BP and RP for the Custom source.
+• pack_icon.png: included in both BP and RP.
 Replace with your own art before shipping.

 Related